 Overview

 Effective leadership continues to be crucial for driving school improvement.
-Recent research highlights that effective leaders—though not always in formal roles—play a vital indirect role in school success by fostering collaborative, capacity-building environments.
+Recent research highlights that effective leaders.Though not always in formal rolesplay a vital indirect role in school success by fostering collaborative, capacity-building environments.
 Instead of relying on traditional, authoritarian leadership styles where principals are the sole decision-makers, contemporary leadership models emphasize distributed or collaborative leadership, involving teachers and other staff members in leadership roles and shared decision-making processes.
 This evolution empowers teachers, promotes innovation, and strengthens organizational capacity (Hallinger & Heck, 2010; De Jong et al., 2023).

 Therefore, this chapter encapsulates in some detail about leadership styles starting from transformational to instructional, principal to teacher leadership.
 It enunciates how the school leadership should evolve to accelerate school improvement.